cardboard-iguana/cardboard-iguana.com/notes/rubeus.md

                   /dc:$DC_IP_ADDRESS
 ```

-This is very useful if we’ve used an AD CS misconfiguration as described by SpectreOps’ “Certified Pre-Owned” research to forge a certificate that’s valid for another user.
+This is very useful if we've used an AD CS misconfiguration as described by SpectreOps' "Certified Pre-Owned" research to forge a certificate that's valid for another user.

-## Change a User’s Password
+## Change a User's Password

 ```powershell
 # We can use Rubeus to change the password for domain